p-jack/hotlang/README.md

   it can emit a C header file without issue.

 Before you get excited, please note that this project isn't even alpha quality yet.
 It's an experimental playground.
+The code is messy (you'll note that many source files are entirely commented out), there are TODOs everywhere, and in general this is not ready for prime-time.
+I only added it to GitHub to convince you, dear reader, of my intentions.

 I'm currently working on various forms of garbage collection; after that I need to add support for enums, strings, and libraries; after *that* I need to refactor the solver; and after *that* I can finally get it to self-compile.
 So, a few years.

 Having said that: It already *is* a fully functional, Turing-complete programming language.
-The compiler takes in hot source code and emits LLVM.
+The compiler takes in hot source code and emits LLVM, which llc can compile to emit a static binary.